Here are some inspiring stories from Australian householders who have already taken the pledge for Energy Freedom and are reaping the rewards!

 Concerned about the environment in which their children will grow up in, and aware of the constant increases in energy prices, the Zimmerman family took the pledge for Energy Freedom back in 2012.
 Their main objective was to minimise their dependency on non-renewable sources of energy and therefore reduce the household’s carbon emissions as much as possible.

 Before implementing any energy efficiency initiatives, the Zimmerman household was consuming an average of 49 kWh per day.
-Nowaday’s their energy consumption has decreased by an impressive 69% and it is now just 15 kWh per day (not bad if you consider than an electric car is also being charged on an daily basis!).
-How did they do this?
-By following a number of the steps to Energy Freedom:
+Now their energy consumption has decreased by an impressive 69% to just 15 kWh per day.
+This is pretty good considering that their electric car is being charged on an daily basis!
+They did this by taking a number of the steps towards Energy Freedom:

 1. Installing LED lights: Consuming up to 82% less electricity than conventional 55 watt halogen downlights, they retrofitting a total of 102 downlights with LED’s.